ewanbarr/NGC1851E_Additional_Materials/data/README.md

 **NGC1851E_T1_DDH.par**
 - The timing model (ephemeris) for NGC 1851E
-- Includes the final timing parameters for the pulsar derived from the full dataset
+- Includes the final timing parameters for the pulsar derived using the full dataset

 **NGC1851E_T1.tim**
 - The times of arrival (ToAs) of the pulses from NGC 1851E